dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 6. Use `apt-get` to refresh the package repository and install the latest Ubuntu software updates

-7. Install a USB video camera and test its operation using the [Video for Linux](http://www.linuxtv.org/) utilities and the [Cheese Webcam Booth](https://wiki.gnome.org/Apps/Cheese)
+7. Install a USB video camera and test its operation using the [Cheese Webcam Booth](https://wiki.gnome.org/Apps/Cheese) and the [Video for Linux](http://www.linuxtv.org/) utilities

-8. Install the OpenCV prerequisites and the OpenCV sample applications, then compile and run the [facedetect](http://docs.opencv.org/master/d7/d8b/tutorial_py_face_detection.html#gsc.tab=0) example
+8. Install the libraries needed for OpenCV development, download the sample applications, and compile and run the _facedetect_ image detection example

 ## Prerequisites

 ### Knowledge
-Before you begin you should have a working knowledge of the bash shell and common Linux commands such as `ls` and `cd`, and a text editor such as `gedit`, `nano` or `vi`.
+Before you begin you should have a basic working knowledge of the bash shell and Linux commands such as `ls` and `cd`, and a text editor such as `gedit`, `nano` or `vi`.

-**References:**
+**Documentation:**
 * [linuxcommand.org](http://linuxcommand.org/)
 * William Schott's [_The Linux Command Line_](http://sourceforge.net/projects/linuxcommand/files/TLCL/13.07/TLCL-13.07.pdf/download) (free download)